 Course Requirements.
 Students are required to complete 48 credits of course work.
-Students who follow the interdisciplinary philosophy and theology track are required to complete a total of 54 credits of course work, of which 42 credits will be in philosophy and 12 credits in theology.
-Students who have completed an MA in Philosophy or the equivalent prior to starting at Villanova may request to transfer 9 credits.
+Students who follow the interdisciplinary philosophy and theology track are required to complete a total of 54 credits of course work, of which 42 credits will be in Philosophy and 12 credits in Theology and Religious Studies.
+Students who have completed an MA in Philosophy or the equivalent prior to starting at Villanova may request to transfer up to 9 credits.
 Transferred courses must generally correspond to Villanova courses, and requests are considered on an individual basis by the Director of Graduate Studies in Philosophy.

 Language Requirements.
-Students must pass an examination in one natural language other than English related to their research.
+Students must pass an examination or obtain a satisfactory grade in a Villanova University-offered course in one natural language other than English related to their research.

 Examinations.
-Students must successfully complete two examinations before they are permitted to begin work on the dissertation.
-The MA Qualifying Portfolio and Oral Examination takes place in the fifth semester.
+Students must successfully complete the MA Qualifying Portfolio and Oral Examination.
+This examination normally takes place in the fifth semester.
 It is based on the previous four semesters of work.
-The Preliminary Examination is is taken after all course work and language exams are completed.
-The Preliminary Examination tests comprehensive knowledge of a figure or theme in philosophy directly related to the topic of the student's dissertation research.